-If you are a foreign national who has been detained by US immigration officers and removal proceedings have been brought against you, then you may be subject to a number of different hearings.
+Suppose you are a foreign national detained by U.S. immigration officers, and removal proceedings have been brought against you.
+In that case, you may be subject to several different hearings.

-The Master Calendar Hearing is an initial hearing during which the Immigration Judge (and a government attorney) will allow you to verify the charges that have been brought against you and admit or deny such charges.
-You will then be allowed to notify the judge as to the various forms of relief of which you are attempting to take advantage, such as asylum or withholding of removal.
-Finally, a schedule will be set for your case, and deadlines will be established for various applications that you may be attempting to file.
-If extensions are desired, then you may request them during the Master Calendar Hearing.
+The Master Calendar Hearing is an initial hearing during which the Immigration Judge (and a government attorney) will allow you to verify the charges brought against you and admit or deny such accusations.
+You will then be allowed to notify the judge of the various forms of relief you are attempting to take advantage of, such as asylum or withholding of removal.
+Finally, a schedule will be set for your case, and deadlines will be established for various applications you may be attempting to file.
+If extensions are desired, you may request them during the Master Calendar Hearing.

-Given the procedural complexities involved in a Master Calendar Hearing, it’s critical that you consult a qualified immigration attorney who can guide you along the process and ensure that your interests are properly represented before, during, and after the hearing.
-At Willy, Nanayakkara & Associates, we are compassionate and thorough representatives who routinely guide clients through the challenging removal process and have helped many clients avoid an unfavorable result.
+Given the procedural complexities involved in a Master Calendar Hearing, you must consult a qualified immigration attorney who can guide you along the process and ensure that your interests are adequately represented before, during, and after the hearing.
+At Willy, Nanayakkara & Associates, we are compassionate and thorough representatives who routinely guide clients through the challenging removal process and have helped many clients avoid unfavorable results.

 If you are not eligible to be released on bond, then you will be detained until your immigration case is complete.
 This lengthy process can put significant strain on families, and on various other interests that you may have.
 A Bond Hearing is essentially a hearing (presided over by an Immigration Judge) to determine whether you are eligible to be released on bond.